comraderoyce/and-wells/content/about.md

 ## Currently

 I work at Comrade leading various projects on our web practice with a focus on financial services and mission-based organizations.
+I also head the product team for [KnowTheZodiac](https://knowthezodiac.com).
 I live in Harlem with my wife and daugther.
-I also head the product team for [KnowTheZodiac](https://knowthezodiac).

-I love to travel with my family and mess around with computers.
+I love to travel with my family and still mess around with computers.
 I keep notes on the things I'm working on and thinking about [here](/writing/) on the site.
 If you want to get in touch with me, [reach out](/contact/).